 Near the Museum of Fine Arts is the Museo de la Armería, where you can find weapons from medieval times found during archaeological excavations in northern Spain.
 There are also exciting pieces from Africa and Japan.

 Artium Museum, Basque Museum of Contemporary Art

 It is one of the most important museums of contemporary art in Spain.
 In the permanent collection, you can see more than 3 thousand works!
 In addition, it is a cultural center that organizes artistic activities and international exhibitions.

-It is located in the city’s center, in a modern building, quite visible.
+It is quite visible in the city’s center, in a modern building.
 Go to the Museum page and check if there are activities of interest for your travel dates.

 Fournier Playing Card Museum

 Yes, just like that: this museum probably houses the best collection of playing cards globally.
 In addition, it is located in the Bendaña Palace, from the 16th century, in the heart of Medieval Almond.

 In a recently built building, right next door, is the Archaeological Museum.
 Here you can see the discoveries in the area from prehistory to the Middle Ages.

 This museum houses the Torre de Doña Ochanda, a strong house from the end of medieval times.